Hrithik-s-Raj/Login-Authentication-gRPC-POC/README.md

 # Login-Authentication-gRPC-POC
-Microservice for registering a new user,getting the user,verifying the JWT token of the user,Login  into the app
+gRPC Microservice for registering a new user,getting the user,verifying the JWT token of the user,Login  into the app

 Step 1: